awsdocs/nice-dcv-admin-guide/doc_source/setting-up-evaluation.md

-# Installing an Extended Demo License<a name="setting-up-demo"></a>
+# Installing an Extended Evaluation License<a name="setting-up-evaluation"></a>

-When you request an extended demo license from NICE, you receive a `license.lic` file that defines the license\.
+When you request an extended evaluation license from NICE, you receive a `license.lic` file that defines the license\.

-**To install the extended demo license**
+**To install the extended evaluation license**
 Place the `license.lic` file in the following folder on your server:
 + Windows server